MatasKvn/C/subsetsEqualToZero/readme.md

-# This library provides the function for checking if a set has a subset, the sum of which is equal to 0
+# This folder includes a custom library which provides the function for checking if a set has a subset, the sum of which is equal to 0

 # Funtions
 ///